 A good Monday quote works best when you actually see it, not when it sits buried in a saved post.
 Pick the one line above that landed for you and put it somewhere your Monday self will run into it.

 If you want it on your wall or your feed, drop your favorite line into the QuoteGenerator and make a clean image with the author's name on it.
-For more weekday fuel, the Friday motivation quotes collection closes the loop, the Tuesday motivation quotes set keeps the momentum going, and 10 habits to make Mondays more productive is where the quotes turn into a routine.
+For more weekday fuel, the Tuesday motivation quotes set keeps the momentum going, the Friday motivation quotes collection closes the loop, and 10 habits to make Mondays more productive is where the quotes turn into a routine.

 Related reading

-41 Friday motivation quotes grouped by mood, with the attributions checked.
-Finish strong, laugh a little, and head into the weekend with the right line.
+35 Friday motivation quotes grouped by mood, with the attributions checked.
+Finish strong, ease into the weekend, and head off with the right line.

 Read →